 Believe it or not, but I once – in the not-so-distant-past – was 19.
-And something quite wonderful happened to me in that year: I read all the Harry Potter books in that year and I developed a mild obsession for the whole thing.
-But that’s not the only special thing that I discovered I loved in then.
+And something quite wonderful happened to me in that year: I read all the Harry Potter books and I developed a mild obsession for the whole thing.
+But that’s not the only special thing that I discovered I loved then.

 I – like many of my kind – was uninspired by the whole life thing and my interest for what I was doing – my studies – was… limited – we could call it non-existant.
 And just like I’m doing these days with graduation in the not-so-distant-future, I was starting to wonder: Is this it?
 Is it really it?
 I don’t mean to sound negative, but if this is all there is, “the whole life thing” has been grossly over-hyped!